hth313/OS4/doc/secondary.rst

 .. index:: banks; error exists

-Many functions need to perform some sanity checking on input and exit using appropriate error message routines to notify the user if something is wrong with the input.
+Many functions need to perform some sanity checking on input and exit using an error message routine to notify the user if something is wrong with the input.
 One such example is ``ERRDE`` which displays ``DATA ERROR``.